Table of Contents

-My career in hoof trimming started in 1994, where the main focus of farmers was on trimming cows’ long hooves.
-However, with time, hoof trimming has evolved to include preventative trimming and regular checks for potential issues.
+My career in hoof trimming started in 1994 when farmers’ main focus was on trimming cows with long hooves.
+However, with time, hoof trimming has evolved to include preventative trimming and regular checks to stay ahead of any issues.

 Understanding Overgrown Cow Hooves

-Before delving into the topic of treating overgrown cow hooves, it is essential to understand the anatomy of the hooves.
-Cows have two toes, each with a hard and tough keratinized horn layer that needs regular trimming.
-Hoof trimming is essential because cows walk on soft surfaces like grass and dirt or rubber floors.
-These surfaces have a direct effect on the wear and tear of the hooves, as well as how the cow distributes her weight.
+Before discussing how to treat overgrown cow hooves, it is essential to understand the anatomy of the hooves.
+Cows have two toes, each with a hard and tough keratinized horn layer that continues to grow and get longer.
+Hoof trimming to remove the extra accumulated hoof horn is essential.
+The growth is correlated with the cow’s walking surfaces like grass, dirt, or rubber and concrete floors.
+These surfaces have a direct effect on the wear and tear of the hooves and how the cow distributes her weight.

 Causes of Overgrown Hooves

 Several factors can contribute to overgrown cow hooves.
-One of the main causes is an inadequate diet that is low in nutrients.
-Cows that do not get a balanced diet may not have the necessary nutrients to support consistent hoof growth.
+One of the main causes is an inadequate diet that lacks a balance of nutrients.
+Cows that do not get a balanced diet may not have the necessary nutrients or fibre to support consistent hoof growth.
 This is why it is essential to ensure that cows have access to a balanced diet that includes all the necessary nutrients.

 Another factor that can contribute to overgrown hooves is the balance between exercise and flooring.
-It is crucial to find a balance between a cow’s resting periods and the surface on which it walks to avoid overgrown hooves.
+It is crucial to find a balance between a cow’s resting periods and the surface on which she walks to avoid overgrown hooves.
 Concrete surfaces do not provide any give, while soft pastures give much, resulting in different weight distributions and wearing on the hooves.
-Therefore, it is essential to consider the cow’s lay-down time and the type of surface it walks on to prevent overgrown hooves.
+Therefore, it is essential to consider the cow’s lay-down time and the type of surface she walks on to prevent overgrown hooves, plus the impact long toes have.

 Overgrown Cow Hooves 1